nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Refer to the [Person Parameters](#person-parameters) section for details about the format of each parameter.

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 `
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal `

 #### Deleting a person: `delete`

 Deletes the specified person from the address book.
+* Note: This will delete the person permanately

 Format: `delete INDEX`